Large U.S. Insurance Company’s Investment Management Group Doubles Output, Improves Speed-to-Market, and Reduces Costs

 The growth-by-acquisition strategy of a Large U.S. Insurance Company’s Investment Management Group hinged on efficiently scaling up the production of quarter-end marketing materials.
 By implementing a fully automated solution, they achieved their goal of doubling output and reducing production time, while also cutting $58,000 in annual agency costs.
+This firm won an MFEA innovation award for their accomplishments.

 The marketing team spent as long as 30 days after quarter-end manually updating thousands of data points in hundreds of fact sheets, investment commentaries, pitchbooks, and other core pieces their advisors use to understand and sell the firm’s mutual funds.